How Much Protein Can Your Body Absorb?

 Can the Body Absorb More than 30g of Protein?

 Protein absorption is unlimited as your body will always be able to digest and circulate amino acids through your bloodstream despite the amount.
-However, the amount your body can use may vary.
+However, how much protein your body can actually utilize to maximize muscle growth may vary.

-Some studies show protein utilization limits ranging between 20-25 grams per meal however, much of this is still under research and will likely vary by individual.
+Some studies suggest protein utilization limits ranging between 20-25 grams per meal, however, much of this is still under research and will likely vary by individual.

 Although it’s likely that your body will be able to use most of the amino acids from 30 grams of protein, it’s not guaranteed that it will use all of it.

-Instead of driving yourself crazy wondering if you can eat that much protein in one sitting, focus on evenly distributing your protein intake throughout the day.
+Instead of driving yourself crazy wondering how much protein you should consume in one sitting, it's best to ensure you're getting high quality dietary protein, consuming high protein meals, and evenly distributing your protein intake throughout the day.

 What About Excess Amino Acids After a High Protein Meal?

-When you eat a high-protein meal, your body breaks the protein down into individual amino acids which are then released into your bloodstream.
+When you eat a high-protein meal, digestive enzymes break the protein down into individual amino acids which are then released into your bloodstream.

 Any extra amino acids your body doesn’t need will then be converted and stored as fat or made into energy if your body is not getting adequate carbohydrates.
 As with any macronutrient, consuming too much can result in weight gain.

-Although it is more difficult to consume a high protein diet and gain weight than it is to consume a high carb diet and gain weight due to the high-satiety of protein foods.
+Although, it is more difficult to consume a high protein diet and gain weight than it is to consume a high carbohydrate diet and gain weight due to the high-satiety nature of protein foods.

 Can You Take Too Much Protein?

-Unless you are an elite athlete, research agrees that most people can safely consume about 2-2.2 grams of protein per kilogram of body weight per day.
+Unless you are an elite athlete, research suggests that most people can safely consume about 2-2.2 grams of protein per kilogram of body weight per day.

 Should You Spread Your Protein Consumption Throughout the Day?